 This lens can also be used as a traditional wide-angle lens, so you won’t miss any of the action!

-- Light macro lens featuring Image Stabilization for EOS M series digital cameras.
+- World's lightest macro lens* and features Image Stabilization for EOS M series digital cameras.

-- Built-in Macro Lite which, when enabled, automatically supplies light to your photos as needed,...
+- World's first** lens with a built-in Macro Lite which, when enabled, automatically supplies light to...

-- Autofocus lens capable of focusing at infinity in normal shooting and macro shooting with up to 1.2x...
+- World's first autofocus lens*** capable of focusing at infinity in normal shooting and macro...

 - Hybrid IS helps reduce camera shake for enjoyable handheld photography.